snake-345/jcarouselSwipe/README.md

 ```

 ## Examples
 You can find examples in the corresponding directory.
-I'm include my plugin in all jcarousel examples and added vertical carousel example.
+I'm included my plugin in all jcarousel examples and added vertical carousel example.

 ## License
 Copyright (c) 2015 Evgeniy Pelmenev.
 Released under the MIT license.